With your year long Carla subscription, you will receive a new issue right to your doorstep every 3 months.

 LPZ: Right.
 Which yeah.
 I mean you say just .
 You know there’s a sort of value judgment there between this kind of producer assistant/fabricator relationship and then the artist, right?
 I love that about the show because it kind of dispels that myth a little—that artists make the work on their own.
 You know it kind of shows the process behind.
 But still, we value the artist as being a little more primary than the producers or the fabricators.

 MS: And I think you know I think that’s what’s so interesting about this show.
-There’s a lot of different lenses that exhibitions frame work in.
+There’s a lot of different lenses that exhibitions framework in.
 So you have an art historical perspective, where curators and academics present things in a certain way.
 There’s shows that are organized by a collector.
-So it’s “the so and so collections,” which is very market oriented.
-But this is kind of a bottom up perspective.
-It’s a for artists by artists way to look at all this work.
+So it’s “the so and so collections,” which is very market-oriented.
+But this is kind of a bottom-up perspective.
+It’s a for-artists-by-artists way to look at all this work.
 It’s a more collaborative lens.
-So there’s no there’s no thematic through-line I guess although conceptual art has been a large part of the work but you really see a broad range of work.
+So there’s no thematic through-line I guess although conceptual art has been a large part of the work but you really see a broad range of work.
 And the only tie is Norm had a hand in it all.

 LPZ: Sure.
 Which also means text.
 I mean that’s a big element in the show but not entirely.
 So Norm grew up in Detroit, right?
 And then he moved to L.A. early ‘80s which is like West Coast conceptualism, right?
 A little after?

 MS: I mean Baldesarri…